luismond/tm2tb/README.md

 - .mxliff
 - .csv (with two columns for source and target)
 - .xlsx (with two columns for source and target)

-# Languages supported

-Any language supported by spaCy.

 # License